 The bottom line: fluoride is essential for your dental health and is strongly supported scientifically.

 The Campaign for Dental Health is a great website designed to answer any further questions you might have about fluoride.
-The video below provides a great summary on how fluoride works!

 If you’re still not sure, come in to Cameron Dental Care in Wodonga today and have a chat with one of our friendly team!